AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 The various strips present in the learner app can be embedded in the AEM sites.
 Any learner who signs into the AEM site will see his/her specific training data in these strips.

+>[!IMPORTANT]
+>
+>Adobe Learning Manager (ALM) packages for AEM Sites provide a quick-start code block for implementation.
+This package is designed for headless deployments.
+Once you use the provided code base, maintaining and developing it further is your responsibility, as is standard practice with headless applications based on Adobe Learning Manager.
+The underlying API will continue to be supported by Adobe Learning Manager.

 ## Download the content package {#downloadthecontentpackage}

 The installer is shipped as an AEM content package. [***Download the package***](https://github.com/adobe/adobe-learning-manager-reference-site).